-Figure 20: Time pulse
+Figure 23: Time pulse

-3.9.10.2 Recommendations
+3.10.10.2 Recommendations

-- The time pulse can be aligned to a wide variety of GNSS times or to variants of UTC derived from them (see the chapter on time bases).
+- The time pulse can be aligned to a wide variety of GNSS times or to variants of UTC derived from them (see the section on time bases).
 However, it is strongly recommended that the choice of time base is aligned with the available GNSS signals (so to produce GPS time or UTC(USNO), ensure GPS signals are available, and for GLONASS time or UTC(SU) ensure the presence GLONASS signals).
-This will involve coordinating the setting of CFG-SIGNAL- configuration group with the choice of time pulse time base. - When using time pulse for precision timing applications it is recommended to calibrate the antenna cable delay against a reference timing source. - To get the best timing accuracy with the antenna, a fixed and accurate position is needed.
+This will involve coordinating the setting of CFG-SIGNAL- configuration group with the choice of time pulse time base. - When using time pulse for timing applications requiring absolute time accuracy, e.g. with requirements specifying offset to UTC, it is recommended to calibrate the user's full setup for TP output against a reference timing source.
+To achieve best absolute and consistent accuracy (e.g. for mass deployment), it is recommended that the user should calibrate each single setup and calibrate under different GNSS modes and different temperatures which are applicable to the user's application and operating requirements.
+The user should take the calibrated values and configure the compensation accordingly (see the section on Time pulse configuration) - To get the best timing accuracy with the antenna, a fixed and accurate position is needed. - If relative time accuracy between multiple receivers is required, do not mix receivers of different product families.
+If this is required, the receivers must be calibrated accordingly, by setting cable delay and user delay.

-- If relative time accuracy between multiple receivers is required, do not mix receivers of different product families.
-If this is required, the receivers must be calibrated accordingly, by setting cable delay and user delay. - The recommended configuration when using the UBX-TIM-TP message is to set both the measurement rate (CFG-RATE-MEAS) and the time pulse frequency (CFG-TP-) to 1 Hz.
+The recommended configuration when using the UBX-TIM-TP message is to set both the measurement rate (CFG-RATE-MEAS) and the time pulse frequency (CFG-TP-) to 1 Hz.